Intelligent design: Origin of the concept

 In 1910, evolution was not a topic of major religious controversy in America, but in the 1920s, the fundamentalist–modernist controversy in theology resulted in fundamentalist Christian opposition to teaching evolution and resulted in the origins of modern creationism.
-As a result, teaching of evolution was effectively suspended in U.S. public schools until the 1960s, and when evolution was then reintroduced into the curriculum, there was a series of court cases in which attempts were made to get creationism taught alongside evolution in science classes.
-Young Earth creationists (YECs) promoted "creation science" as "an alternative scientific explanation of the world in which we live".
+As a result, teaching of evolution was effectively suspended in US public schools until the 1960s, and when evolution was then reintroduced into the curriculum, there was a series of court cases in which attempts were made to get creationism taught alongside evolution in science classes.
+Young Earth creationists (YECs) promoted creation science as "an alternative scientific explanation of the world in which we live".
 This frequently invoked the argument from design to explain complexity in nature as supposedly demonstrating the existence of God.

 The argument from design, also known as the teleological argument or "argument from intelligent design", has been presented by theologists for centuries.
-A sufficiently succinct summary of the argument from design shows its unscientific, circular, and thereby illogical reasoning, for example as follows: "Wherever complex design exists, there must have been a designer; nature is complex and therefore nature must have had an intelligent designer."
-Thomas Aquinas presented it in his fifth proof of God's existence as a syllogism.
+Thomas Aquinas presented ID in his fifth proof of God's existence as a syllogism.
 In 1802, William Paley's Natural Theology presented examples of intricate purpose in organisms.
-His version of the watchmaker analogy argued that a watch has evidently been designed by a craftsman and that it is supposedly just as evident that the complexity and adaptation seen in nature must have been designed.
-He went on to argue that the perfection and diversity of these designs supposedly shows the designer to be omnipotent and that this can supposedly only be the Christian god.
-Like "creation science", intelligent design centers on Paley's religious argument from design, but while Paley's natural theology was open to deistic design through God-given laws, intelligent design seeks scientific confirmation of repeated supposedly miraculous interventions in the history of life.
-"Creation science" prefigured the intelligent design arguments of irreducible complexity, even featuring the bacterial flagellum.
-In the United States, attempts to introduce "creation science" into schools led to court rulings that it is religious in nature and thus cannot be taught in public school science classrooms.
-Intelligent design is also presented as science and shares other arguments with "creation science" but avoids literal Biblical references to such topics as the biblical flood story or using Bible verses to estimate the age of the Earth.
+His version of the watchmaker analogy argued that a watch has evidently been designed by a craftsman and that it is just as evident that the complexity and adaptation seen in nature must have been designed.
+He went on to argue that the perfection and diversity of these designs shows the designer to be omnipotent and that this can only be the Christian god.
+Like creation science, intelligent design centers on Paley's religious argument from design, but while Paley's natural theology was open to deistic design through God-given laws, intelligent design seeks scientific confirmation of repeated supposedly miraculous interventions in the history of life.
+Creation science prefigured the intelligent design arguments of irreducible complexity, even featuring the bacterial flagellum.
+In the United States, attempts to introduce creation science into schools led to court rulings that it is religious in nature and thus cannot be taught in public school science classrooms.
+Intelligent design is also presented as science and shares other arguments with creation science but avoids literal Biblical references to such topics as the biblical flood story or using Bible verses to estimate the age of the Earth.